lakew68/ArepoPostProcessing/README.md

 - projection.py produces gas projection plots.
 - makeiddictionary.py produces a hashmap containing particle IDs for every object in the simulation across snapshots.
 - evolutiontracker.py produces a digraph representing the evolution of all objects in the simulation across snapshots.
+- DMVisualization.py generates gas density and DM density projections with the SIGO outlined, for presentation and for filtering.

 # Workflow